camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/power-automate.md

 ---
 id: power-automate
 title: Power Automate Connector
-description: Orchestrate your Power Automate Flows with Camunda to trigger, get the status, or get the outputs of the flow.
+description: Orchestrate your Power Automate flows with Camunda to trigger, get the status, or get the outputs of the flow.
 ---

 The **Power Automate Connector** allows you to orchestrate a Power Automate flow from your BPMN process with [Power Automate](https://powerautomate.microsoft.com).

 ## Prerequisites

-To use the Power Automate Connector, you need to have several things to be set up:
+To use the Power Automate Connector, ensure you have configured the following:

 1. [Azure AD application](https://portal.azure.com) with proper permissions.
 Visit the [official documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory#create-an-application-registration) to see how you can create one.
 2. [Create an application user](https://learn.microsoft.com/en-us/power-platform/admin/manage-application-users#create-an-application-user) and add security roles.
-3. [Power Automate desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/install).
-You need to download the desktop app and sign in to create your Power Automate Flow.
+3. [Power Automate desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/install), and sign in to create your Power Automate Flow.
-4. [Power Automate machine runtime desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/manage-machines#register-a-new-machine).
-You need this application to manage and troubleshoot machine settings, and enable the On-premise data gateway to access your machine data.
+4. [Power Automate machine runtime desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/manage-machines#register-a-new-machine) to manage and troubleshoot machine settings, and enable the on-premise data gateway to access your machine data.
-5. Power Automate [On-premises data gateway desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/install#install-an-on-premises-data-gateway) to create a connection between the cloud environment and your desktop app.
+5. Power Automate [on-premises data gateway desktop application](https://learn.microsoft.com/en-us/power-automate/desktop-flows/install#install-an-on-premises-data-gateway) to create a connection between the cloud environment and your desktop app.

 ## Create a Power Automate Connector task

-To use a **Power Automate Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new Connector task by using the **Append Connector** context menu.
+To use a **Power Automate Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new Connector task using the **Append Connector** context menu.
 Follow [our guide on using Connectors](../use-connectors.md) to learn more.

 ## Operation types